 Day trading can be extremely risky.
 Day trading generally is not appropriate for someone of limited resources and limited investment or trading experience and low risk tolerance.
 You should be prepared to lose all of the funds that you use for day trading.
 In particular, you should not fund day-trading activities

 with retirement savings, student loans, second mortgages, emergency funds, funds set aside for purposes such as education or home ownership, or funds required to meet your living expenses.
-Further, certain evidence indicates that an investment of less than $50,000 will significantly impair the ability of a day trader to make a profit.
-Of course, an investment of $50,000 or more will in no way guarantee success.

 Be cautious of claims of large profits from day trading.
 You should be wary of advertisements or other statements that emphasize the potential for large profits in day trading.
 Day trading can also lead to large and immediate financial losses.